Join 65,000 readers enjoying Here & There, a weekly outdoor/travel newsletter with nuance, questions, and complexity.

-Snapshots: Bad Gastein, Austria
+Snapshots: A week in Bad Gastein, Austria

 Bad Gastein has a growing co-working travel culture, stunning trails and breathtaking views, making it an excellent destination for solo travelers seeking adventure